PABX & IP Telephony for Brunei Businesses: Complete 2026 Guide

 • 24/7 virtual reception: Handle after-hours enquiries without requiring additional staff.

-3. 5G, Better Bandwidth, and Mobile-First Telephony
+3. 5G, Better Bandwidth, WebRTC and Mobile-First Telephony

 • Higher call quality: HD voice and video conferencing without jitter or drop-outs when properly engineered.